Jacqueline and Joyce Robbins: Biography

 The Robbins Sisters have appeared in numerous works including the 2006 remake of The Wicker Man and the Tom Cochrane music video for "Life Is a Highway".

+They moved from Calgary to Vancouver in 22 November 2006.

 They starred in a short film as the title leads in Mina.Minerva.
 They received higher recognition for their roles as the White Faced Women in the Netflix adaptation of A Series of Unfortunate Events.
+This role was actually meant to be a single character, but the siblings both turned up for the audition and asked to read the part as two persons.
+The producers liked the idea and cast them both.

 Personal life

-They both briefly dated another pair of twins named Malcolm and Myron before "going [their] separate ways".
+They both briefly dated another pair of twins named Malcolm and Myron in the early 1970s before "going [their] separate ways."
 They have the unique ability to speak and sing in unison on the spot.